nathanleclaire/blog/content/post/interfaces-and-composition-for-effective-unit-testing-in-golang.markdown

 1. Concepts for ensuring testability
 2. Four concrete examples to learn how to test effectively in Go
-3. Hacks to start testing more effectively with your codebase today if you are working with legacy architecture

 By the end, you should be armed with the knowledge you need in order to go forth and test.